saravenpi/forest/README.md

 }
 ```

-You can compile your webserver with:
+You can compile your socket server with:
 ```bash
 gcc main.c -I. -lforest -L. -Wl,-rpath,.
 ```